Askola Sea Buckthorn

 Other Names: Russian Sandthorn

-This excellent large multi-stemmed color contrast shrub features fine silver foliage all season and edible orange berries in fall and winter, selected for high yields; extremely tolerant of dry, alkaline soils
+This female cultivar of Sea Buckthorn features fine silver foliage all season and edible orange berries in fall and winter, selected for high yields, rich in Vitamins C & E, antioxidants and omega 3 oils; needs a male pollinator; tolerant of alkaline soil

 Askola Sea Buckthorn is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent orange berries from mid fall to late winter.
 It has attractive grayish green foliage which emerges silver in spring.
 The narrow leaves are highly ornamental but do not develop any appreciable fall colour.
 The flowers are not ornamentally significant.